 If you’re entering as a tourist your passport must be valid up to at least the date of your proposed departure from the Dominican Republic.
 If you’re entering the Dominican Republic for any other purpose your passport should have at least six months’ validity.

 Departure tax is US$20.
-Scheduled airlines sometimes include this charge in the price of the ticket.
+Scheduled airlines often include this charge in the price of the ticket.
 Check with your tour operator or travel provider.

 Travelling with children